 University Exchange: Trinidad & Tobago

 I was ready to embark on my second exchange during my third year of university.
 Keen on escaping the Canadian winter, I ended up in Trinidad and Tobago at the University of the West Indies.
 Travelling out of a snow storm and into +40 degree weather in a matter of hours.
 Having a few more travel experiences under my belt at this point and more freedom as I was an ‘adult’ I was less nervous about being away from home than I was on my first exchange.

 Navigating the campus and settling in lead to mild logistical frustrations – let’s just say our orientation day wasn’t very informative.
 Nonetheless it was an opportunity to meet the other exchange students.
 They were primarily Americans, some other Canadians and some Germans with a few other nationalities sprinkled in there.

 Once I learned that my classes were on a pass/fail basis and that 80% of my grade was based on a final exam, my attitude quickly shifted to great I just need to pass an exam, and I shifted into travel mode.
 Again I do not suggest this.
 It also happened to carnival season which is an amazing event that has parties and events leading up to it even a month prior!
 I highly suggest checking it out.

 My exchange in Trinidad was an amazing experience.
 I was able to immerse into another culture that is so vibrant.
 Try amazing foods.
 Partake in festivals.
 Experience new music, camp on beaches, meet amazing new people and live completely differently.
-Check out the pictures below for some highlights!

 Info & Tips: